Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Depositing & Withdrawing from Vaults

-This guide covers three integration methods for Morpho Vault deposits and withdrawals.
-Because all Morpho Vaults follow the ERC4626 standard, the patterns below apply universally—whether you're building a smart contract, dApp, or backend service.
+This guide covers two integration methods for Morpho Vault deposits and withdrawals.
+Because Morpho Vault V2 follows the ERC4626 standard, the patterns below apply whether you're building a smart contract, dApp, or backend service.

 Integration methods: